There's a number of new areas we've become interested in for Phase 4

 Produced by Victoria Tilney McDonough, Justin Rhodes, and Erica Queen, BrainLine.

-Jordan Grafman, PhD, is director of Brain Injury Research at the Rehabilitation Institute of Chicago.
-Before joining RIC, Dr. Grafman was director of the Traumatic Brain Injury Research at Kessler Foundation.
+Jordan Grafman, PhD, Jordan Grafman, PhD, is director of Brain Injury Research, Rehabilitation Institute of Chicago.
 His investigation of brain function and behavior contributes to advances in medicine, rehabilitation, and psychology, and informs ethics, law, philosophy, and health policy.

 Specifically, with regards to medical issues, always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Web Site.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 The Web Site does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on the Web Site.
 Reliance on any information provided by the Web Site or by employees, volunteers or contractors or others associated with the Web Site and/or other visitors to the Web Site is solely at your own risk.